-High-pressure cylinder 200bar or lower
+High-pressure cylinder less than 200bar

 High-pressure cylinder greater than 200bar

 Note: For cylinder tests please ensure the test is carried out on a recently filled, fully charged cylinder.

 Note: For the high-pressure charging compressor test a DIN to DIN adaptor ref: F2158 is required to connect the F3002 high-pressure regulator to a charging hose.